crimulus/anvil-player-heads/README.md

-# Head Rename Mod
+# Minecraft Anvil Player Heads Mod

+Originally built by @LukeGrahamLandry.

-Allows you to change a player head's skin by renaming it in the anvil.
+Allows you to change a player head's skin by renaming it in an anvil.

 ## License